monsoonmaelstrom/book2/book2.md

 “Sure,” she says, as she gets up to leave.

-I rest my head back against the wall behind me and stare up at the ceiling feeling useless, and thinking of every choice I would make differently if I had it to do over again.
+I lean my head back against the wall behind me and stare up at the ceiling feeling useless, and thinking of every choice I would make differently if I had it to do over again.

 “Stop feeling sorry for yourself, Liam,” Alex tells me from the other side of the room.

-“Stop listening in on my feelings,” I respond.
+“Stop listening in on my feelings.
+If I wanted to discuss them with you, I’d be talking to you,” I respond.
 I think since he’s unable to tease Hazel and get his fill of petty arguments with her, he’s using me as the stand-in sibling, and it’s getting incredibly annoying.

 “I felt that too.”